-This phrase is typically said in connection with children who show qualities or talents that are similar to those of their parents.
+The apple doesn’t fall far from the tree is a phrase that is typically said in connection with children who show qualities or talents that are similar to those of their parents.

-Thus, Dan told the boy: “I see that the apple doesn’t fall far from the tree.”
-In other words, he was saying that the boy was just like his father; they were both kind and helpful.
+So Dan told the boy: “I see that the apple never falls far from the tree.”
+In other words, he was saying that the boy was just like his father—they were both nice and helpful.

 The Origin Of ‘The Apple Doesn’t Fall Far From The Tree’

-You’ve probably seen this before yourself, but scattered around the bottom of an apple tree (or pretty much any fruit tree for that matter) is the fruit it produces.
+Scattered around the bottom of an apple tree (or pretty much any fruit tree for that matter) is the fruit it produces.
 This fruit falls off the branches and drops to the ground, remaining close to the tree it came from.
-Eventually, a metaphor developed from this natural occurrence and now today, it means that a person ‘is not far off from how their parents are.’
+Eventually, this natural occurrence turned into a metaphor and now today, it means that a person ‘is not far off from how their parents are.’

-But who was the person that came up with the proverb?
+But who was the person who came up with this proverb?

-It was me.
-I’m just kidding.
-The exact person is not known, and the place where it originated from is not clear either, however, I’ve heard Asia being mentioned as a possibility.
+Well, it was me.
+I’m kidding.
+Unfortunately, the exact person is not known.
+Moreover, the place where it originated from is not clear either, however, I’ve heard it mentioned that this saying may have come from Asia.

 According to Richard Jenie, who wrote German Proverbs from the Orient, he mentions that this proverb makes an early appearance in the year 1585.
-That’s old, but the earliest that I’ve seen it in print is from the year 1605.
-It’s in a a book (named below) by Hieronymus Megiser.
-There are proverbs listed in this book, and on page 65, there’s a part that reads:
+That’s old, but the earliest I’ve seen it in print is from the year 1605.
+It’s in a book (named below) by Hieronymus Megiser.
+There are multiple proverbs listed in this book and on page 65, there’s a part that reads:

 “Der Apffel fellt nicht weit vom Baum.”